Okera UI Basics¶

 - Apple Safari

-Use the Login screen to access the Portal.
+Use the Login screen to access the UI.
 The Login screen is configured to provide login options depending on your cluster configuration.
 The login options include:

 Authenticate with Okera, JWT, and SSO tokens.

 Example login screen with Active Directory and Token login

 If Okera is configured to run with SSL enabled using a self-signed certificate, the SSL certificate must be setup on your local system for the UI to be accessible to your browser.
 If, upon navigating to the UI, the browser warns that the site is not trusted, the SSL certificate may need to be installed.

 Please note that even if you bypass your browser's certificate warning, the Okera UI will likely continue to not work, with the Login screen reporting this message:

 Could not contact server.
 Check your network connection and try again later.